City of Dunedin (ship): Maiden voyage

 Her maiden voyage from Glasgow to Dunedin under Captain McFarlane took 87 days.
 She left Glasgow on 9 July and arrived in Dunedin in November.
 The ships engineers for the journey were inexperienced and did not maintain the engines properly.
 On reaching the Bay of Biscay the ship no longer ran on steam and had to revert to sail.
 She put into Madeira to repair the engines and to the Cape Verde Islands to obtain coal.
 On reaching the equator the ship again reverted to sail until it reached the Solanders.
 The journey was without incident until 600 miles from the Cape of Good Hope where she ran into strong winds.
 After arriving at Dunedin she was sent over to Melbourne to be docked as there was no dock at Dunedin.

 Coastal trade

 Her first journey was an excursion for guests of the owners from Port Chalmers to Otago Heads on 5 December 1863.
 Her first commercial voyage was the following week, sailing from Port Chalmers at 1pm on Wednesday, 9 December.
-She stopped at Waikouaiti, Moeraki, Oamaru, Timaru, and Akaroa before arriving at Lyttleton on 12 December.
+She stopped at Waikouaiti, Moeraki, Oamaru, Timaru, and Akaroa before arriving at Lyttelton on 12 December.
 She left Lyttelton on 16 December and arrived back at Port Chalmers on the 20th.
 The proposal was for this to be a prelude to a weekly service between these ports in conjunction with the Geelong.

 By May 1864 she had sailed to Wellington and was regularly sailing to Havelock and Picton.
 In early 1865 she began calling at Wellington and Nelson.
 With the West Coast gold rush, Hokitika was added to her ports of call by April.